 The study scope of work consists of two phases.
 Phase 1 of the study is complete and was conducted from April 2020 to September 2022 (substantial completion).
 This phase developed and evaluated transportation technologies and alignments.
 The Phase 1 study recommended a corridor along Interstate Highway (I-)30 with high-speed rail as the mode.
-Phase 2 will refine and evaluate the reasonable alternatives recommended in Phase 1, further refine the engineering design, and analyze/document the efforts of the project through the NEPA process.
-Phase 2 will also include the development of ridership estimates, operation and maintenance plans, a financial plan as well as continued public and agency engagement.
+Phase 2 refines and evaluates the reasonable alternatives recommended in Phase 1, further refines the engineering design, and analyzes/documents the efforts of the project through the NEPA process.
+Phase 2 also includes the development of ridership estimates, operation and maintenance plans, a financial plan as well as continued public and agency engagement.